hyperledger/iroha-2-docs/src/guide/objects/hierarchy.md

 ::: info

 Note that the diagram below depicts Account structure for the LTS version of Iroha.
-In the stable version, permission tokens are stored not within the account but rather in the world state (WSV).
+In the stable version, permission tokens aren't stored within the account but rather in the world state (WSV).

 <!-- https://github.com/hyperledger/iroha/pull/2658 -->